Moya/Moya/Readme.md

 [`ReactiveSwift` extension](docs/ReactiveSwift.md) provides both `reactive.request(:callbackQueue:)` and
-`reactive.requestWithProgress(:callbackQueue:)` methods that immediately return `SignalProducer`s that you can start or bind or map or whatever you want to do.
+`reactive.requestWithProgress(:callbackQueue:)` methods that immediately return `SignalProducer`s that you can start, bind, map, or whatever you want to do.
 To handle errors, for instance, we could do the following:

 ```swift